-We design and build Excel-based systems for business users covering a wide variety of applications : stock control, project management, financial analysis, management reporting, campaign planning, sales forecasting and many others.
+We design and build Excel-based systems for business users covering a wide variety of applications: stock control, project management, financial analysis, management reporting, campaign planning, sales forecasting and many others.
 If you've got numerical data that you think could be handled more effectively and more efficiently, talk to us.
 For some clients, we use a combination of Excel and Power BI to build dashboards (see sample above) giving you an immediate visual overview of your business at a point in time.

-NEW - Download this handy one-page guide to Excel's If function, CountIf function and SumIf function
+Download this handy one-page guide to Excel's If function, CountIf function and SumIf function:

-NEW - Download this handy one-page guide to Excel's vlookup function
+Download this handy one-page guide to Excel's vlookup function:

 If you work in HR or Learning and Development, download the demo version of our Course Management System.
 It's a macro-driven Excel workbook which enables you to easily set up, implement and manage your company's training programme.

 1. Omitting $ signs from formulas when they need to be included - or putting them in the wrong place.
 A $ in a formula fixes what comes immediately after it, either the row or the column or both, when the formula is copied.

 2. Accidentally putting a space after text.
 Excel will treat a word followed by a space as different from the word on its own - even though they look the same to the user.
 Use the Trim function to remove unwanted spaces.

 3. Getting a "division by zero" error.
 You can't divide a value by zero or a blank cell.
 Use the Iferror function to avoid this.

 4. Having numbers stored as text.
 They might look like numbers but Excel won't treat them as such.
 For a single value you can click on the warning and choose "Convert to Number".
 For a range of values you can multiply them all by one (use Paste Special, Multiply).